Empty Your Cup: A Zen Proverb on Remaining Open and Teachable

-As business owners, we long for the employees who are open and willing to learn, those who have an ideal mix of ingenuity and inquisitiveness, plus are team- and people-oriented to boot.
+As business owners and leaders, we long for the employees who are open and willing to learn, those who have an ideal mix of ingenuity and inquisitiveness, plus are team- and people-oriented to boot.
 Having seen the success that this type of attitude brings, not just for employees but for the managers and leaders who embrace it too, it can be disheartening when someone takes the opposite stance — as one who already has all the answers and largely wants to go it alone.

 To the latter group, I'd caution there is always, always more to learn and many people willing to share their knowledge with you, if only you'd seek it out and gratefully accept it.
 The ancient proverb, Empty Your Cup, is an excellent reminder that we — as managers, entrepreneurs, employees, friends, and just plain humans — are best-served by remaining eternal students.

 There are several versions of this proverb, but I've included one of the most popular below.